lukso-network/tools-eip191-signer/docs/Classes/EIP191Signer.md

 eip191Signer.signEthereumSignedMessage(message, signingKey);
 ```

 Signs a message.
-The message passed as parameter will be wrapped as follows: `'\x19' + '\x45' + 'thereum Signed Message:\n' + messageBytes.length + message`.
+The message passed as parameter will be wrapped as follows: `'\x19' + '\x45' + 'thereum Signed Message:\n' + messageBytes.length + message`

 ### Parameters